Orange-OpenSource/metamorphosed/README.md

 When creating a new edge (relation) between two instances, _metamorphosed_ tries to guess the most likely label for this relation.
 The implementation is very simple, if the target instance is of type `name` the guessed relation is `:name`, if the concept of the source instance is `name`, `and` or `or`, the guessed relation is `:op2`, else if the source relations ends with `-01` etc, the guessed relations is `:ARGn`.
 In moste cases this has to be correct.
 However you can implement or more sophisticated classifier, trained on any data whic is available to you and use your classifier.
-To do so, Subclass the class `Basic_EdgePredictor` in [edge_predictor.py](edge_predictor.py) and implement your classifier.
+To do so, Subclass the class `Basic_EdgePredictor` in [metamorphosed/edge_predictor.py](edge_predictor.py) and implement your classifier.
 You must redefine the method
 `predict(self, source_concept, target_concept):`.
 For instance:

 ```
-from edge_predictor import Basic_EdgePredictor
+from metamorphosed.edge_predictor import Basic_EdgePredictor

 class Perfect_EdgePredictor(Basic_EdgePredictor):
     def __init__(self, arglist):